SHOU-HSING

 (Heroic Age: Prince of Power#1) - The Council met to discuss who would be the greatest hero of the heroic age.
 Captain America, Iron Man, and Thor were proposed by some, and Athena told them with certainty that it was Amadeus Cho.

-(Heroic Age: Prince of Power#2) - When Vali Halfling of the Pantheon extinguished the Promethean Flame that granted Olympians their immortality, Athena screamed in pain.
-She was comforted by Izanagi.
-Threatened by Vali's threat to attain everything he needed to gain full omniscience all Council members returrned to their respective realms.
+(Heroic Age: Prince of Power#2) - When Vali Halfling of the Pantheon extinguished the Promethean Flame that granted Olympians their immortality, Athena screamed in pain; she was comforted by Izanagi.
+Fearing Vali's threat to attain everything he needed to gain full omniscience, all Council members returned to their respective realms.

-Comments: Adapted by Jim Starlin and Al Milgrom
+Comments: Adapted by Jim Starlin and Al Milgrom.

 The San-Hsing are China's counterpart to the Olympian Fates.

-Shou-Hsing’s trademarks were the peach which represented long life and the crane, a sign of immortality.
+Shou-Hsing’s trademarks were the peach, which represented long life, and the crane, a sign of immortality.
 The concept of storks delivering babies supposedly comes from Chinese myth.

-by Will U
+Profile by Will U.

 CLARIFICATIONS: